 800-474-1116 or 415-974-5171

 Dedicated to improving the quality of care for California's long-term care consumers, and educating people about nursing homes, residential care/assisted living, and long-term care issues.
 Pre-placement counseling, estate planning information, Medi-Cal, and on-line nursing home and residential care/assisted living guides and fact sheets.
 Lawyer referral service.
 See www.canhr.org.

 117 J St., Ste.
 300, Sacramento

 for elders, land

-individuals below 125% poverty line, according
+and probate.
+Eligibility: individuals below 125% income guidelines, according to

 Disability Services & Legal Center

 Lake County Mediations